Behind the scene: flying candles

 I used the program Photoshop to edit the photos from this photoshoot.

-I started with selecting the images I liked the best, I prefer doing this with Adobe Bridge.
+I started by selecting the images I liked the best, I prefer doing this with Adobe Bridge.
 You can easily give stars to photos you like, so you can find them back later.

 When I finish with the RAW converter I open the photos in Photoshop to start editing.

-Step 1: I started with cloning away all the wires and other distracting objects.
+Step 1: I started cloning away all the wires and other distracting objects.

-Step 2: After that I gave the candles a orange glow and I put a golden bokeh stockphoto in the lights, to give it that little extra magical feeling.
+Step 2: After that I gave the candles an orange glow and I put a golden bokeh stockphoto in the lights, to give it that little extra magical feeling.

 The original photo